jonnysfarmer/gift-list/README.md

 ### While we are not yet planning to build any of these, we did consider them in the architecture.

-- `Etsy Items` : _show more on load and a show more button_ Currently we show a set of products available from Etsy is currently restricted to no more than 6 items at a time due to restrictions on how many calls we can make per second while on a developer account.
+- `Show more items` : _show more on load and a show more button_ Currently we show a set of products available from Etsy is currently restricted to no more than 6 items at a time due to restrictions on how many calls we can make per second while on a developer account.
 Full accounts would allow us to extend this.
-- `Browse Items` : We would like to have an area of the site where you can browse through categories and add to any of your lists without being on your list page.
+- `Browse items` : We would like to have an area of the site where you can browse through categories and add to any of your lists without being on your list page.
-- `Share a List` We would like users to have a shareable list link that they can send to others that just shows the items they've saved
+- `Share a GiftList` We would like users to have a shareable list link that they can send to others that just shows the items they've saved
 - `Show local currency` Based on Etsy's notes we need to use a currency converter, we deprioritised this for this project
 - `Send me a reminder` We'd like to allow the user to receive notifications via email or sms a few weeks before their event
-- `Remove category from my filters` We'd like to give you the option to remove a category from your list
+- `Change categories in my filters` We'd like to give you the option to add or remove categories from your list
+- `Show trending items` In a few areas we'd like to show a list of trending items, or just a list of various items.

 ----